 For a crunchier crust, try baking cornbread in a cast iron skillet, using a 9 or 10-greased skillet.
 Use the same directions as listed above and in the recipe card, replacing the baking dish with a skillet, and cook at the same temperature and same amount of time.

 Yes, you sure can.
 Take a look at this easy vegan cornbread muffin recipe!

 Leftovers can be stored on the counter, in the refrigerator, or in the freezer, and reheat well.

-- On the counter: Leftover can be stored, covered, on the counter for 3 – 4 days.
-It will keep a few days longer in the refrigerator.
+- On the counter: Leftovers can be stored, covered, on the counter for 3 – 4 days.

 - In the freezer: For longer storage, freeze cornbread for up to 2 – 3 months.
 Let thaw overnight in the refrigerator before eating.